Complete Guide to Parts of Helicopter: Names, Functions & Diagram

 Lighting systems are necessary for helicopters to fly at night or in poor light.
 The lighting system of a helicopter must include lights for navigation, landing, and anti-collision.

 Pilots employ navigation lights to communicate where and how their helicopter moves to other aircraft.
-They turn on anti-collision lights to improve visibility and lessen the chance of collision, and they rely on landing lights to give extra illumination during takeoff and landing.
+They turn on anti-collision lights to improve visibility and lessen the chance of collision.
+They rely on landing lights to give extra illumination during takeoff and landing.

 Emergency Systems